Freedom (Neil Young album)

-Freedom is the 17th studio album by Canadian-American musician Neil Young, released on October 2, 1989.
+Freedom is the 19th studio album by Canadian-American musician Neil Young, released on October 2, 1989.
 Freedom relaunched Young's career after a largely unsuccessful decade.
 After many arguments and a lawsuit, Young left Geffen Records in 1988 and returned to his original label, Reprise, with This Note's for You.
 Freedom brought about a new, critical and commercially successful album.
-It was released in the United States as an LP record, cassette tape, and CD in 1989.
+It was released as an LP record, cassette tape, and CD.

-Production
+Writing

+The songs on Freedom were written over the span of more than a decade.
+"Too Far Gone" dates to the Zuma era, and would be performed regularly in concert in 1976.
+"The Ways of Love" was written in the mid-1970s, attempted for Comes a Time, and first performed live during the May 1978 Boarding House concerts for Rust Never Sleeps.
+"Eldorado" would first appear as "Road of Plenty" in concert in 1986.
+Young would rehearse the song with Buffalo Springfield during a brief attempt at a reunion that year.
+"Someday", "Wrecking Ball" and "Hangin' on a Limb" appear on Summer Songs, a 1987 collection of solo performances of eight new songs that Young would release on his website on Christmas Day, 2021.